 Exhibition documentation | Dom Krupinski

-Common Scold collaborative exhibition with Naomi Blacklock, curated by Amy-Clare McCarthy & Kieran Swann | 2018 | Bus Projects, Melbourne In the common law of crime in England and Wales of the 1500s (and as recently as the 1960s), women deemed to be ‘quarrelsome’ were secured in iron muzzles, or bridles, which inhibited the tongue.
-Considered a preventative measure, women were forced to wear these in public and led through the town.
-At different times a punishment for women accused of gossiping, inciting riots, and accused of witchcraft, the device was used for centuries to punish, humiliate, and silence women.
-Here combining their sonic and installation practices, artists Naomi Blacklock and Anastasia Booth draw on their shared investigations into the feminine body, the archetype of the witch, and the history of these devices - utilising ritual, the body, and other materials to consider the possibilities of agency and rebellion even when the tongue has been silenced. |
+In the common law of crime in England and Wales of the 1500s (and as recently as the 1960s), women deemed to be ‘quarrelsome’ were secured in iron muzzles, or bridles, which inhibited the tongue.
+Considered a preventative measure implemented for centuries to punish, humiliate, and silence individuals accused of gossiping, inciting riots, and witchcraft.
+Women were forced to wear these in public and led through the town in parodic displays of festivity.
+Here combining their sonic and installation practices, artists Naomi Blacklock and Anastasia Booth draw on shared investigations into feminine bodies, the archetype of the witch, and the history of these devices.
+Utilising ritual, gesture, and apotropaic materials to consider the possibilities of agency and rebellion when the tongue has been silenced.

 Collaborative Performance Anastasia Booth and Naomi Blacklock produced by people+artist+place.
-Star-Crossed Rivers was a performance outcome from a one-day collaborative intensive with year 10 students from Brisbane State High School | 2018 | South Bank, Brisbane
+Star-Crossed Rivers was a performance outcome from a one-day collaborative intensive with year 10 students from Brisbane State High School | 2018 | South Bank, Brisbane |

 Contemporary artists, Naomi Blacklock and Anastasia Booth worked with year 10 students from Brisbane State High School to perform a contemporary retelling of the famous Punjab love story Sohni Mahiwal.
 Sohni Mahiwal is an old tale that centres around Sohni, a heroine who longs to be with her true love who lives across the river.
 In order to be with him, Sohni crosses the river each night using an earthenware pot to keep her afloat.
 However, one night her sister-in-law replaces the pot with a vessel of unbaked clay which dissolves in the water and causes Sohni to vanish.
 A tale told through movement and sound, this mesmerising performance spoke to universal notions of love and longing.
-Where the cascades of water and the blazes of the night sky were replaced with the lustre of mirrors and a bulwark of armour clad bodies overseeing the lovers poetic tragedy. |
+Where the cascades of water and the blazes of the night sky were replaced with the lustre of mirrors and a bulwark of armour clad bodies overseeing the lovers poetic tragedy.

 Taking its cue from the anthropological objects in Freud’s studio, the exhibition poetically investigates figures from history whose narratives and visual representation are underpinned by kink and fetish tropes.
 Drawing from religion and mythology Freud used the character flaws and perversions of certain protagonists to build the aetiology of his diagnostic frameworks.
 Ironically, the discussion of these individuals – found in his lesser-known texts – are some of the only instances in his theoretical paradigm where femininity and as a result female genitalia is discussed as something other then ‘lack’.
 By drawing attention to and re-enacting these characters – goddesses, saints, constellations – Booth plays with these sidelined and omitted fragments of psychoanalytical discourse.
-Proposing, that it is Freud’s overlooked role as an antiquities collector and the fetiche, that provides the most generative dialogue for revisions of female volition and as a result, fetishism as a methodology in a contemporary arts context. |

 Contributing Performers | Holly Anderson and Tay Haggarty